okonomichiyaki/supercat/010-F03-magnate.md

 <div class="pagebreak"> </div>

-## Act II
+## Act II and III

-✦ Can bot Tax or favorable battle for resources, resulting in the bot having more than half of the total resources of its type in play? *(get resources such that if the Gain Monopolies edict were resolved, the bot take the matching Monopoly)*
+✦ Can bot Tax or favorable battle for resources, resulting in the bot having more than half of the total resources of its type in play? *(get resources such that if the Gain Monopolies Edict were resolved, the bot take the matching Monopoly)*

 - Prefer: Resource matching Monopoly in the supply